-Cowal Gold Project Independent Environmental Audit - Minister's Condition of Approval 8.8 of 1 metre.
+Waste Rock Emplacements, Tailings Facilities and Water Storage Facilities O4.1 The waste rock emplacements areas, and the perimeter waste emplacement must be located on a basal footprint base drainage control zone with an equivalent permeability of 1x10 -9 metres per second over a thickness minimum slope towards the open pit of 1 metre.
 In addition, the basal footprints for (vertical):200 (horizontal) and be designed to ensure all seepage from beneath the waste rock emplacement areas and Perimeter Waste Emplacement bund must ensure all seepage from this area the perimeter waste emplacement is directed towards the open pit.
 Variation 21 May 2004 The waste rock emplacement areas and the perimeter waste emplacement must be located on a base drainage control zone with a minimum slope towards the open pit of 1 (vertical:200 (horizontal) and be designed to ensure all seepage from beneath the waste rock emplacement areas and the perimeter waste emplacement is directed towards the open pit.
-Plate E: Rock emplacement - December 2005 January 2005 The waste rock emplacement areas and testing/design of the emplacements is to occur during 2005.
+Letters from DEC re Waste Rock Emplacements, 30 March 2005 Plate v: Rock emplacement - December 2005 Yes June 2005 DEC advised satisfaction that the requirements of conditions E2 and O4.1 had been met with regard to the Waste Rock Emplacements.
+January 2005 The waste rock emplacement areas and testing/design of the emplacements is to occur during 2005.
 Alan Watson and Associates have been approved to undertake the design and prepare the reports for submission to the DEC (EPA).
 December 2005 The waste rock emplacement and ore stockpiles have begun to be developed as the mining operations have begun.
+June 2006 The northern waste emplacement area is being established with the waste material from the mine pit.
 O4.2 The tailings storage facilities and contained water storage facilities must have a basal barrier or impermeable liner with an equivalent permeability of 1x10 -9 metres per second over a thickness of 1 metre.
 Permeability Test Report for Northern Tailings Storage Facility, Dec 2004 Letter from DEC re NTSF and approval of Dr Neil Mattes as a suitably qualified engineer, 9 March 2005 Yes January 2005 The results of the permeability testing of the floor of the northern tailings storage facility were conducted and the report prepared by Dr Neil Matte URS (demonstrated expert approved by EPA).
 June 2005 DEC advised of compliance with condition O4.2 of EPL 11912 regarding the NTSF, approval of Dr Neil Mattes as a suitably qualified engineer for the endorsement of the submitted permeability test report, and approval to commence operational use of the NTSF subsequent to initiating actions proposed within the Implementation Plan to Protect Fauna from Interactions with the Tailings Storage Facilities (Feb 2005).